 Childline Report an Image or Video – This is the portal where you can report images and videos for take down and again refers to using the YOTI app to verify age.

 The Internet can help vulnerable adults by providing tools to create new or extended support networks, develop new skills and knowledge and manage day-to-day living.

-However, little or no work has been done internationally to either enhance vulnerable adults experiences, or reduce risk in online environments.
+Little or no work has been done to enhance vulnerable adults experiences, or reduce risk in online environments.

-In order to redress the situation we have teamed up with Get Safe Online to research, raise awareness and develop an online educational programme.
+Get Safe Online was set up to research, raise awareness and develop an online educational programme.

 The Out & About Youtube Channel gives you access to not only the Cyberbullying film called "That's the Rule!", but other films that Out & About have produced.